winobes/winobes.github.io/_posts/2018-09-18-kinds-of-semantic-variation.md

 Perhaps there's also something about the prosity of the expression that's interpretable on an intuitive level, even without explicit understanding.

-Likewise, when my dad gives directions about the location of an "orange" object, even an uninitiated person is likely to find it, as long as there's not some red herring (if you'll excuse the expression) that causes confusion.
-Through repeated exposure, they'll come to understand that it's part of his individual style that _orange_ (when he uses it) can refer to pretty much any bright, warm color.

-The thing these examples have in common (other than both being about dads...
-I wonder what Dr. Freud would say about the proclivity for linguists using their fathers as examples?) is that the hearer understands the expression's intended meaning (or at least has resources to interpret it correctly) even though it's not it's not being used in a way that's conventional to their shared speech community.
+So, the hearer understands the expression's intended meaning (or at least has resources to interpret it correctly) even though it's not it's not being used in a way that's conventional to their shared speech community.
-Indeed, even once the hearer recognises the idiosyncratic usage, it remains an example of semantic style---they don't necessairily adopt it as their own or expect other speakers to use the expression in the same way.
+Indeed, even once the hearer recognises the idiosyncratic usage, it remains an example of semantic style---they don't necessairily adopt it as their own or expect other speakers to use the expressIon in the same way.

-On the other hand, for a varitey of conscious or unconscious reasons, they _might_ adopt it as their own, as was the case with Johnstone's sister adoping _Aaahh_.
-This is where I point out that all these sources of variation are related.
-What was once individual style may become a marker of a particular speech community.
-For the speech community, adopting the semantic style of one of their members would be an example of _semanic change_.

-The final two sources of semantic varriation are both kinds of change.
+[^2]: Johnstone, Barbara. _The Linguistic Individual: Self-Expression in Language and Linguistics._ Oxford Studies in Sociolinguistics.
+Oxford, New York: Oxford University Press, 1996, Chapter 1.
+[^3]: Chapter 6.

 ## Four - Historic change

-The meaning of words change over time, even within the same speech community.
+New words are coined, and the meaning of existing words change over time, even within the same speech community.
 There's a lot to say about how and why this happens---we know that various social and communicative pressures contribute to the evolution of word meaning.

-I think that variation of other kinds itself has a big influence on historic change.
+I'm interested in how other kinds of semanic variation influence historic change.
-For example, it's pretty common far a new interpretation of a word start in a specific language community and gain more widespread usage over time.
+For example, it's pretty common far a new interpretation of a word start in a smaller speech community and gain more widespread usage over time.

-- hamilton
+Likewise, facets of an individual's lingustic style may be picked up by others (like how Johnstone's sister uses her dad's _Aaahh_) and in that way contribute to historic change within a community.

+Common ground can be useful for thinking about historic semantic change, too.
+For example, semantic change is often made possible by non-lingustic common ground.

 ## Five - Semantic adaptation